SriHari-15/Alpha-Bot/README.md

 - Easy to use command handler
 - Easy to use event handler
 - Well organized
-- Can be used for educational purpose too
-- Comments and descriptions in all necessary areas!
+- Comments and descriptions in all necessary areas

 ### Commands & Syntax:
 - Announce